It never occurred to me to check my passport status. At least, not until the day before we were due to leave. Twenty hours before, to be exact.

 I was bummed not to have heard back from Senator Perdue’s office.
 They had said they might be able to get an appointment for me the next day, which was Friday, since the next “walk-in day” would be the one following, on Saturday.
 Without the senator’s office backing me, I was gonna have to perfect-my-beg on the way to Atlanta.
 How could I make a pleasure trip to a Caribbean beach sound urgent enough for priority treatment to underpaid government employees?
 I had no idea.
 It didn’t sound credible for special help, even to me.

 The next morning I got up at 5:30 AM in my Embassy Suite, jumped in my clothes, and drove 18 minutes to the passport office on Peachtree Street in downtown Atlanta.
+I’d left Stone at the hotel to get a ride with friends to the airport.
 I was surprised by how light the traffic was on a Friday morning.
 Thank you, God.
 I found the building easily, found parking easily, and decided to wait in my car a while since it was only 6:15 and still dark, and the office didn’t open until 8.
 I was gonna be first in line, or as close to first as I could get.

 Surprisingly, the night before, Jennifer from Senator Perdue’s office had called at nine o’clock to offer her help.
 “I’m delighted to hear from you, but dang.
 It’s late!
 Do you always work this late?”